- About Us

 The HIV Care Specialization is an advanced practice nursing program that trains students to provide direct primary patient care, focusing on HIV-infected patients, in collaboration with other members of the healthcare team.
 In addition to the requisites for certification for a Nurse Practitioner, the program is comprised of three seminars covering the spectrum of health and healthcare issues related to HIV disease.
 The types of patients you will be caring for will be most likely infected with HIV and other co-morbidities.
 The program is designed for full-time or part-time study.
 You must have a minimum of a BSN for the BS to DNP Program.

 The program provides students with the knowledge and skills necessary to provide advanced practice nursing care to individuals with HIV infection; advocate for communities and populations at risk for or with HIV infection; and, provide nursing care to individuals and families affected by HIV.
 Students’ residencies will be focused in HIV care settings and the capstone project will also be connected to HIV care.

-For potential students who are already certified Nurse Practitioners with an interest in HIV, we are offering the courses as a Specialty Certificate Program that can be taken as a standalone set of courses.
+For potential students who are already certified Nurse Practitioners with an interest in HIV, we are offering the courses as a Specialty Certificate Program that can be taken as a stand-alone set of courses with a mini-residency of 16-32 hours. (view mini-residency info »)

 The Association of Nursing in AIDS Care